Sneakingrocky/my_blog/source/blog/2015-02-06-Defending-your-designs.html.markdown

 ---
 title: Defending your designs
-date: 2015-02-06 03:53 UTC
+date: 2015-02-06 03:53 UTC3
 tags:
 ---

-"This week my mentor asked me to think about my process while creating a project.
+This week my mentor asked me to think about my process while creating a project.
 He brought up the importance of being ready to defend your work and design decisions when presenting to clients.
 I was really glad that he brought up this topic because being able to defend your work is such an important skill to have and to actively think about.

 ####My Process
 When I design I like to make decisions based on research - data driven design and user testing when possible.
 I am old fashioned in some ways because I still love putting things down on paper and sometimes find that by stepping away from the computer I can come up with better and more unique ideas.
 I believe that brainstorming, wireframing, and prototyping are very important to my design process.
 These simple tools & strategies are both cost & time effective because you gain a way better grasp of the project than you would trying to dive right into creating the final product.